KCDMunich/website/content/static-pages/mission-statement.md

 Only those who dream big will reach something great.
 The next few months we will throw ourselves into the planning for CNS Munich 2025.
 Follow us on LinkedIn, X/Twitter, or Instagram to stay up to date.

 If you are interested in sponsoring you will find all the details [here](https://cloudnativesummit.de/#sponsors).

+CfP and Early Bird tickets will be available soon!

 Feel free to contact us for any questions!
 We can't wait to welcome you again in 2025!